This topic answers commonly asked questions.

 - When and how often to send data about conversion events for tracking.
 Manage this by batching events and using asynchronous event dispatching (having the app send data out-of-band later).

 We are always happy to discuss performance.
-Please contact us if you are interested in seeing performance benchmarks for any of our SDKs.
+Contact us if you are interested in seeing performance benchmarks for any of our SDKs.

 How long does it take for changes in Full Stack to be reflected in my app?
 How often do you poll the datafile?